MontFerret/montferret.github.io/content/docs/fql/query-results.md

 ## Result type

 The result data type is in JSON format.
-All binary data gets endcoded into base64 strings.
+All binary data gets encoded into base64 strings.